meshery/meshery/docs/pages/installation/eks.md

 # Quick Start with Amazon Elastic Kubernetes Service (EKS)

-- Make your way to meshery.ui, login with your user details and head over to the local port, found at <code>localhost:3000</code>.
+- Navigate to the Meshery UI, login with your user details and head over to the local port, found at `localhost:9081.`
 - Download the token by clicking the "Get Token" option in the dropdown menu under your User Account avatar.
 - Utilize the token to run the following command: